-We seek submissions on the following topic areas, ideally emphasizing the theme The Time is Now.
-Note, the description of the following tracks is also available in German.
+We seek proposals for the following tracks, ideally emphasizing the theme of Finding the Right Balance: Note, the description of the following tracks is also available in German.

 Keeping this in mind we are discussing the following topics: